Will counselling, CBT or psychotherapy work for me?

 It is possible that because some areas of our lives are going well, we feel that our worries are not important enough to ask for help with.
 Sometimes this can reflect the deeper issue of thinking that we ourselves are not important enough to invest in, or to take up another’s time and attention.
 If you feel worried, or sad, or cannot seem to resolve an aspect of your life which troubles you, these are problems which are worth addressing, in order to live life more as you wish to.

-Each experience of counselling is different, mainly because people are not all the same.
-That goes for counsellors too, even counsellors working with the same counselling model will develop distinct individual approaches.
-While therapists do also vary because they are trained in different theories, research has shown that a good relationship with your counsellor is the most important indicator of a positive outcome.
+Each experience of counselling, CBT and psychotherapy is different, mainly because people are not all the same even practitioners working with the same counselling, CBT or psychotherapy model, will develop distinct individual approaches.
+While each Practitioner varies because they are trained in different theories, research has shown that a good relationship with your Psychotherapist, CBT Therapist, or Counsellor is the most important indicator of a positive outcome.

-How many counselling or psychotherapy sessions will I need?
+How many counselling, CBT or psychotherapy sessions will I need?

 There is no single answer to this question, since people’s needs vary.
-I offer both short-term counselling, usually six to twelve sessions, and longer-term open-ended therapy.
+I offer both short-term counselling and CBT, usually six to twelve sessions, and longer-term open-ended psychotherapy.
 We would discuss what might be appropriate for you in the initial session, and regularly review this question, to allow for change and development.
-If you decide to attend subsequent sessions I would encourage you to prioritise these as a commitment, however it is always your decision how long you wish to commit to counselling for.
+If you decide to attend subsequent sessions I would encourage you to prioritise these as a commitment, however it is always your decision how long you wish to commit to counselling, CBT or psychotherapy for.

-Will I have to talk a lot about my past in my counselling or psychotherapy sessions?
+Will I have to talk a lot about my past in my counselling, CBT or psychotherapy sessions?

-Will I feel worse before I feel better when I undertake counselling or psychotherapy?
+Will I feel worse before I feel better when I undertake counselling, CBT or psychotherapy?

-The counselling process can feel hard at times when difficult thoughts and emotions are explored, but as your counsellor, I would support you to do this safely and at your own pace.
+The counselling, CBT and psychotherapy process can feel hard at times when difficult thoughts and emotions are explored, but as your Psychotherapist, CBT Therapist or Counsellor, I would support you to do this safely and at your own pace.
 There can be times when words fail us, and some people benefit from using objects, pictures or creative methods to help them express themselves.

 Is there a waiting room?

-I work offer face to face counselling at my Bristol and London Practices.
-On line counselling and telephone counselling is also available.
+I offer face to face counselling at my Bristol and London Practices.
+On line counselling, CBT and telephone counselling is also available.

 What is Cognitive Behavioural Therapy (CBT)?